axiros/misc_transcrypt/doc/kendo/ch7_routing.md

 <img src="./c7_3.png" width="300"></img>

-*[commit](https://github.com/axiros/misc_transcrypt/commit/090b3e5) ('async router'), again redux.py and pykendo.py are the interesting modules and also the renderer.*
+*[Commit](https://github.com/axiros/misc_transcrypt/commit/090b3e5) ('async router'), again redux.py and pykendo.py are the interesting modules and also the renderer.*

+#### Achievements

+1. The second component is instantiated and updates the DOM only when the first component has data
-- If you try the time slider you'll see that the components neatly mount and unmount into/from the DOM.
+1. If you try the time slider you'll see that the components neatly mount and unmount into/from the DOM
-- The state of the components remains stored, so no new data fetches when going back, then forward in time, since its the router itself how, when no data is present, triggers the fetch.
+1. The state of the components remains stored, so no new data fetches when going back, then forward in time, since its the router itself how, when no data is present, triggers the fetch

 This is what we do at store updates: